pitzzahh/util-classes/README.md

 [maven-central]: https://img.shields.io/maven-central/v/io.github.pitzzahh/util-classes?color=blue

-If you use Maven, add the following configuration to your project's `pom.xml` Be sure to replace the **VERSION** key below with the one of the versions shown above
+If you use Maven, add the following configuration to your project's `pom.xml` <br>

+Be sure to replace the **VERSION** key below with the one of the versions shown above

 ```maven